 Indiana University’s Departments of Bacteriology, Botany, and Zoology moved into a brand new building on the south side of campus (now known as the Biology Building) in 1955.
 A decade later, these three departments merged to become the Division of Biological Sciences.
-In 1977, the graduate programs reorganized to reflect changes in the faculty and this Division became what is now the Department of Biology.
-Jordan Hall received a major addition in 1984, and has undergone additional renovation since then.
+In 1977, the graduate programs reorganized to reflect changes in the faculty and the Division of Biological Sciences became what is now the Department of Biology.
+The building received a major addition in 1984 and has undergone additional renovation since then.
 Our department has grown, and we expanded into a renovated Myers Hall in 2001, followed by a newly constructed, state-of-the-art Simon Hall in the fall of 2007.

 Phases of Biology mural

-The department commissioned famed printmaker and IU Distinguished Professor Rudolph “Rudy” Otto Pozzatti [1925–2021] to create an oil painting for the newly constructed Jordan Hall Atrium in 1984.
-Pozzatti created Phases of Biology after a significant amount of research assistance from his son, a Biology alumnus and molecular biologist, and Dr. Anthony Pizzo, a local pathologist.
+The department commissioned famed printmaker and IU Distinguished Professor Rudolph “Rudy” Otto Pozzatti [1925–2021] to create an oil painting for the Biology Building’s newly constructed atrium in 1984.
+Pozzatti created Phases of Biology after a significant amount of research assistance from his son Rudy Jr. (an IU Biology alumnus and molecular biologist) and Dr. Anthony Pizzo, a local pathologist.
 The mural was featured in IU’s 2003 summer workshops, institutes, and short courses booklet.